Ledger-Donjon/ledger-donjon.github.io/_posts/2019-06-25-Ellipal-Security.md

 # Security Analysis of Ellipal (Hardware) Wallet

-[The Donjon](https://www.ledger.com/introducing-ledger-donjon/), Ledger’s security team, recently spent some time and resources to analyse the security of hardware wallets.
+[The Donjon]({% post_url 2018-12-11-Introducing-Ledger-Donjon %}), Ledger’s security research team, recently spent some time and resources to analyse the security of hardware wallets.
 Our goal is to raise the bar for security in the ecosystem.

 The Ellipal hardware wallet was one of our evaluation targets.
 We found this device especially interesting since the security model is quite special.

-_TL;DR_
+_TL;DR_:
 We found several vulnerabilities in the device.
 Some of them allow an attacker to re-activate the communication interfaces and to backdoor a device enabling supply chain or evil maid attacks.
 One of the vulnerabilities was especially critical since it allows an attacker with physical access to extract the seed from the device.
 This work has been responsibly disclosed to the vendor allowing it to emit an upgrade.

-Ellipal security model
+## Ellipal security model
 As stated in Ellipal’s documentation, the device is “air-gapped”, meaning there are no communication interfaces: no USB, no WiFi, no GPRS… The only way for this device to communicate is by using QR codes.
 It has a touchscreen to display QR codes and a camera to scan them from the user’s phone.

 <p align="center">
 <img src="/assets/ellipal/ellipal-interfaces.jpg">
 </p>
 <center> <i>Ellipal - A physically airgaped wallet</i> </center><br/>

 There is also an upgrade mechanism using an SD card interface.
 The user has to download the upgrade file and put it on an SD card.
 The upgrades are encrypted and signed.